-In an infant, the space where two sutures join forms a membrane-covered "soft spot" called a fontanelle (fontanel).
+In an infant, the space where 2 sutures join forms a membrane-covered "soft spot" called a fontanelle (fontanel).
 The fontanelles allow the brain and skull to grow during an infant's first year.

 The fontanelles should feel firm and should curve inward slightly to the touch.
-A noticeably sunken fontanelle is a sign that the infant does not have enough fluid in his or her body.
+A noticeably sunken fontanelle is a sign that the infant does not have enough fluid in their body.

 Tests may include:

 You might be referred to a place that can provide intravenous (IV) fluids if the sunken fontanelle is caused by dehydration.

 Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.